freeCodeCamp/freeCodeCamp/curriculum/challenges/english/09-information-security/information-security-projects/secure-real-time-multiplayer-game.md

 ## Description
 <section id='description'>
 Develop a 2D real time multiplayer game using the HTML Canvas API and <a href='https://socket.io/' target='_blank'>Socket.io</a> that is functionally similar to this: <a href="https://secure-real-time-multiplayer-game.freecodecamp.rocks/" target="_blank">https://secure-real-time-multiplayer-game.freecodecamp.rocks/</a>.

-Working on this project will involve you writing your code on Repl.it on our starter project.
-After completing this project you can copy your public Repl.it URL (to the homepage of your app) into this screen to test it!
-Optionally you may choose to write your project on another platform but it must be publicly visible for our testing.

-Start this project on Repl.it using <a href="https://repl.it/github/freeCodeCamp/boilerplate-project-secure-real-time-multiplayer-game">this link</a> or clone <a href='https://github.com/freeCodeCamp/boilerplate-project-secure-real-time-multiplayer-game'>this repository</a> on GitHub!
-If you use Repl.it, remember to save the link to your project somewhere safe!
+Working on this project will involve you writing your code using one of the following methods:

+- Clone <a href='https://github.com/freeCodeCamp/boilerplate-project-secure-real-time-multiplayer-game/' target='_blank'>this GitHub repo</a> and complete your project locally.
+- Use <a href='https://repl.it/github/freeCodeCamp/boilerplate-project-secure-real-time-multiplayer-game' target='_blank'>our repl.it starter project</a> to complete your project.
+- Use a site builder of your choice to complete the project.
+Be sure to incorporate all the files from our GitHub repo.

+When you are done, make sure a working demo of your project is hosted somewhere public.
+Then submit the URL to it in the `Solution Link` field.
+Optionally, also submit a link to your project's source code in the `GitHub Link` field.
 </section>

 ## Instructions